Tito–Stalin split: Integration with Albania and support for Greek insurgents

-The USSR began sending its own advisors to Albania in mid-1947, which Tito saw as a threat to the further integration of Albania into Yugoslavia.
-He attributed the move to a power struggle within the PKSH central committee involving Hoxha, the interior minister Koçi Xoxe, and the economy and industry minister, Naco Spiru.
-Spiru was seen as the prime opponent of links with Yugoslavia and advocated closer ties between Albania and the USSR.
-Prompted by Yugoslav accusations, and urged on by Xoxe, Hoxha launched an investigation into Spiru.
-A few days later, Spiru died in unclear circumstances, officially declared a suicide.
+The Soviet Union began sending its own advisors to Albania in mid-1947, which Tito saw as a threat to the further integration of Albania into Yugoslavia.
+He attributed the move to a power struggle within the PKSH Central Committee involving Hoxha, the interior minister Koçi Xoxe, and the economy and industry minister, Naco Spiru.
+Spiru was seen as the prime opponent of links with Yugoslavia and advocated closer ties between Albania and the Soviet Union.
+Prompted by Yugoslav accusations and urged on by Xoxe, Hoxha launched an investigation into Spiru.
+A few days later, Spiru died in unclear circumstances; his death was officially declared a suicide.
 Following Spiru's death, there were a series of meetings of Yugoslav and Soviet diplomats and officials on the matter of integration, culminating in a meeting between Stalin and KPJ official Milovan Đilas in December 1947 and January 1948.
-By its conclusion, Stalin supported the integration of Albania into Yugoslavia, provided it was postponed until an appropriate moment and carried out with the consent of Albanians.
-It is still debated if Stalin was sincere in his support, or if he was pursuing a delaying tactic.
+By its conclusion, Stalin supported the integration of Albania into Yugoslavia, provided it was postponed for a more opportune time and carried out with the consent of the Albanians.
+It is still unclear if Stalin was sincere in his support or if he was pursuing a delaying tactic.
 Regardless, Đilas perceived Stalin's support as genuine.

 Yugoslav support to the Communist Party of Greece (KKE) and KKE-led Democratic Army of Greece (DSE) in the Greek Civil War indirectly encouraged Albanian support for closer ties with Yugoslavia.
 The civil war in Greece reinforced the Albanian perception that the Yugoslav and Albanian borders were threatened by Greece.
+Furthermore, the DSE promised to cede Aegean Macedonia to Yugoslavia in return for the Yugoslav support when it comes to power in Greece.
 There was a United States intelligence-gathering operation in the country.
 In 1947, twelve British Secret Intelligence Service-trained agents were airdropped in central Albania to start an insurrection, which did not materialise.
 The Yugoslavs hoped that the perceived Greek threat would increase Albanian support for integration with Yugoslavia.
 Soviet envoys to Albania deemed the effort successful in instilling Albanians with a fear of Greeks along with a perception that Albania could not defend itself on its own, although Soviet sources indicated there was no actual threat of a Greek invasion of Albania.
 Tito thought, since many DSE fighters were ethnic Macedonians, cooperating with the DSE might allow Yugoslavia to annex Greek territory by expanding into Aegean Macedonia even if the DSE failed to seize power.

-Shortly after Đilas and Stalin met, Tito suggested to Hoxha that Albania should permit Yugoslavia to use military bases near Korçë, close to the Albanian–Greek border, to defend against potential Greek and Anglo–American attack.
+Shortly after Đilas and Stalin met, Tito suggested to Hoxha that Albania should permit Yugoslavia to use military bases near Korçë, close to the Albanian–Greek border, to defend against a potential Greek and Anglo–American attack.
 By the end of January, Hoxha accepted the idea.
-Moreover, Xoxe indicated that the integration of Albanian and Yugoslav armies had been approved.
+Moreover, Xoxe indicated that the integration of the Albanian and Yugoslav armies had been approved.
 Even though the matter was supposedly conducted in secrecy, the Soviets learned of the scheme from a source in the Albanian government.